Skip to main content

 06Should I always take a supplier bulk discount?

-No. A lower unit price is tempting, but ordering far above the EOQ to qualify means carrying more stock, and the extra holding cost can outweigh the price saving.
-The right test is total annual cost β€” purchase plus ordering plus holding β€” at the discount quantity versus at the EOQ.
-Enter the bulk quantity and its discounted price above and the calculator runs that comparison and tells you which option costs less per year, and by how much.
+No. A lower unit price often comes with extra holding cost that outweighs the saving.
+The right test: total annual cost (purchase + ordering + holding) at the bulk quantity vs at the EOQ.
+Enter the bulk quantity and price and the calculator runs the comparison and names the winner.

 07Does the EOQ change if my unit purchase price changes?